juliench82/Data-Analysis/README.md

 <p>
 </p>

-> performs data analysis and visualization on a sample dataset using pandas and matplotlib
+> performs data analysis and visualization on a sample dataset using pandas, matplotlib, seaborn, numpy

 ## Usage